 What Is A Therapy Dog?

-Therapy dogs visit a range of facilities, such as schools, hospitals, nursing homes, and others.
+Therapy dogs visit various facilities, such as schools, hospitals, nursing homes, and others.
 Working alongside their handlers, therapy dogs perform a vital service and allow people in these facilities to spend time cuddling and interacting with a furry friend.

 The Alliance of Therapy Dogs has been certifying and registering therapy dogs for over 30 years.
 As a result, we know what makes a good therapy dog and can help owners to get their dog certified if they are suitable.
 We accept dogs of all ages and breeds: our focus is on temperament and relationship with their handler.
 Once they are certified, they can start visiting establishments and providing cuddles and unique experiences.